oualabadmins/lab_deploy/max-base-config_x-vm/README.md

 ﻿# MAX Skunkworks Lab - X VM Base Configuration with Gallery Client VM Image (v1.0)

-* **IMPORTANT**: Only deploy this template into a subscription with no ExpressRoute circuit.
+**IMPORTANT**: Only deploy this template into a subscription with no ExpressRoute circuit.
+These currently include:
++ MAXLAB R&D Sandbox
++ MAXLAB R&D EXT 1
++ MAXLAB R&D EXT 2

 **Time to deploy**: 40+ minutes depending on deployment parameters